cameronhu/AntibodyLineageTree/README.md

 - Running pipeline on 64 GB had insufficient memory for run: "proevo-ab/lineages/fastbcr/input/runs/SRR8365422".
 Increased to 124GB and testing.
 - Completed SRR8365422 at 124 GB, but was close to 100 GB of total memory.
 SRR8365422 has 4_545_677 unique  sequences, and 6_177_127 total sequences. ~950 seconds to complete this processing.
 - SRR8365433 crashed memory, has 25,705,003 total sequences, ~5 million unique sequences
+- Updated to 250 GB memory, was able to run SRR8283795 with 7.6 million unique sequences

+##

 ## Requirements